a16z/dory/README.md

 - `backends` - Enable concrete backends.
 Currently supports Arkworks BN254.
 - `cache` - Enable prepared point caching for ~20-30% pairing speedup.
 Requires `arkworks` and `parallel`.
 - `parallel` - Enable parallelization using Rayon for MSMs and pairings.
 Works with both `arkworks` backend and enables parallel features in `ark-ec` and `ark-ff`.
+- `disk-persistence` - Enable automatic setup caching to disk.
+When enabled, `setup()` will load from OS-specific cache directories if available, avoiding regeneration.

 ## Project Structure